jacygao/techblog/event_sourcing.md

 # Research - Demystifying Event Sourcing

-# Preface
+## Preface

-There are a lot of opinions about event sourcing.
-However, this article focuses on fact through a form of research to explore what event sourcing is, where it came from and what can we do with it, as well as make some logical assumpltions based on the outcome of these learnings.
+There are a lot of articles about event sourcing.
+Despite of all the opinions on the intenet, this article focuses on fact through a form of research to explore what event sourcing is, where it came from and what can we do with it.
+Armed with these fact, we should be able to make some logical assumpltions.

-# Definition
+## Definition

 Martin fowler first mentioned the concept of Event Sourcing in his article back in December 2005 where he explained event sourcing as